Spinning is the process of adding twist to sliver or drafted roving in order to create yarn.

 The distance of the upper drafting zone is adjustable in order to accommodate fiber staple lengths from 6 to 20 cm.

-The drafting cylinders are mounted on lubricated ball bearings, minimizing user maintenance.
+The drafting rollers are mounted on lubricated ball bearings, minimizing user maintenance.

-The lower rollers are chemically treated to maintain cohesion while the specific knurl design insures an even release of the fibers as they are twisted.
+The lower rollers are chemically treated to maintain cohesion while the specific knurl design ensures an even release of the fibers as they are twisted.

 The drive shafts are independently controlled by electric motors driven by inverters.